Environmental Professional Definition

-Relevant certification and license requirements include only the following: a current Professional Engineer (P.E.) or Professional Geologist (P.G.) license, or another applicable license to conduct environmental assessments.
+Relevant certification and license requirements include only the following: a current Professional Civil Engineer (P.E.) or Professional Geologist (P.G.) license, or another applicable license to conduct environmental assessments.
 Individuals qualifying with less than 5 to 10 years of experience must hold one of these to perform environmental site assessments or AAI to meet the definition in the rule.

 Workers who do not meet any of the requirements to qualify as an “Environmental Professional” must work under the supervision of someone who does qualify.

 In conducting AAI, an environmental professional must also include a statement certifying conformance.
 This includes the scope and limitations of AAI and ASTM E1527.
 Additionally, the individuals performing the assessment must legally declare they meet the definition.

 Requiring strict qualifications for the individuals conducting due diligence assessments guarantees the quality of work.
 A professional that has the proper education and experience can identify nuances that a layperson cannot.
 For instance, pavement patches may not raise a concern for most but could reveal a history of gasoline stations.
 Environmental Professionals are also trained to identify other risk items.
 For example, scars from exploratory borings, monitoring wells and a former gasoline service station buildings.